 Next, you’ll need to map out the dynamic content displayed on this page.

-When a user decides to book an activity, we’ll need to process this payment on our platform.
+When a user decides to book an activity on your Tripadvisor clone, we’ll need to process this payment on our platform.

 Using Bubble, it’s then possible to harness the power of several plugins to easily accept payments and process orders.